lab-robotics-unipv/eduMorse/README.md

 After the installation new files are added in _/opt_.
 At the top of directory hierarchy there is _morseLab_ folder, it contains:
 - games -> blend files for maps and objects, conf files for games and robots
 - libraries -> C and Java libraries to support programming in these languages
+- score -> scripts to count score and collisions, a layer manages communication between them
 - socket -> client-server communication
-- test_toml -> scoring script, configuration script to launch simulation, main function in C and Java, example of Python script to control a robot
+- test_toml -> configuration files (TOML format) to set a simulation, main function in C and Java, example of Python script to control a robot

 See [directory diagram](https://rlabgw0.unipv.it/Morse_Simulator/simulator/wikis/directory-structure).